 Portugal has more than 300 warm sunny days per year on average.

 The Algarve is a haven for sailors, with 7 marinas along its southern Atlantic coast.
-The Algarve is a a great place for swimming, is a world class surfing destination, a plentiful spot for deep sea fishing, body-boarding, diving and even enough wind for kite-surfing.
+The Algarve is a great place for swimming, is a world-class surfing destination, a plentiful spot for deep sea fishing, body-boarding, diving and even enough wind for kite-surfing.